CMSgov/beneficiary-fhir-data/docs/rfcs/0020-rotate-hash-peppers.md

 If BFD wishes to maintain total control over hashing of URL GET parameters, we could adopt asymmetric crypto for creating the hash value(s).
 Instead of _sharing_ a secret (the algorithm), we use a public-private keypair to dynamically encrypt/decrypt sensitive URL parameters.

 BFD creates a public-private keypair; it then distributes the public key to each of its peering partners.
 Each PP then uses their copy of the public key to encrypt a plaintext MBI or HICN; the encrypted value is then passed to the BFD _patient search_ as a URL GET parameter.
-The parameter is fully obfuscated so any public access (logging, TCP snooping, etc.) is limited to just that...a URL that has an encrypted content and the only way to discern the view the sensitive parameter is to decryypt it using BFD's private key.
+The parameter is fully obfuscated so any public access (logging, TCP snooping, etc.) is limited to just that...a URL that has an encrypted content and the only way to discern the view the sensitive parameter is to decrypt it using BFD's private key.
 #### PROS
 - can still support HTTP GET URLs; current logging continues as is, logging the URL.
 - extensible choice of algorithms and key sizes make this the safest way to protect data.